goyanedelv/goyanedelv.github.io/pages/about.md

 Hi there,

 My name is Gonzalo Oyanedel Vial.
-I'm a Chilean biochemist, engineer and data science enthusiast.
+I'm a Chilean biochemist, engineer and computer scientist.

-I'm currently an MBA and Master in Computer Science Candidate at The University of Chicago (Chicago Booth School of Business and the Department of Computer Science).

 Connect with me in [LinkedIn](https://www.linkedin.com/in/gonzalo-oyanedel-vial/).